All Wet (1927 film): Plot

-Oswald the Rabbit is selling hot dogs at the beach.
-However, the hot dogs have their own sentience and cause problems for those that buy them.
+Oswald the Rabbit is selling sentient hot dogs at the beach, using his ears to swat away mice who attempt to steal them.
+A dog buys a hot dog, unsuccessfully trying to eat it, only to let it leave out of compassion.
 Oswald then sees a girl he likes, Fanny, and he closes down his hot dog stand to go and impress her.
-She is pretending not to be interested in Oswald, so Oswald pays a lifeguard for his badge and dresses up as a lifeguard.
+She is pretending not to be interested in Oswald, so Oswald bribes a lifeguard to surrender his post, despite not being qualified for the job.
 Fanny becomes more enamored seeing Oswald as a lifeguard and then she decides to test Oswald's abilities by rowing a boat into the ocean and calling out for help.
 As Oswald rows out to help her, Fanny gets attacked by a big fish.
-Oswald and Fanny are then shot back to shore by a wave, and Fanny is unconscious in need of resuscitation.
-Oswald gets her breathing again, Fanny kisses Oswald and he is happy and the two kiss, and the short ends.
+Oswald and Fanny are then shot back to shore by a wave.
+Oswald resuscitates an unconscious Fanny by rolling her up multiple times before they kiss.